 Let’s make Grilled Steaks with Vinaigrette today!
 I realized last week that I had not posted a steak dish.
 After spending hours looking through my recipe creations and cookbooks, I realized that I was overwhelming myself for nothing.
 Then I thought to myself, why not post the simplest recipe I love and always enjoy.
 Grilled Steaks with Vinaigrette, tasty and can be made in a jiffy.

 I usually do not order steak when dining at a restaurant, not only because I fear that the meat is not thoroughly cooked but because of fear of the way the meat is handled in the kitchen.
 By “handled,” I mean the cleaning process.
 When you are born and raised in certain parts of the world and accustomed to cleaning meat with vinegar, lime, lemon, or sour oranges, you believe that all types and cuts of meat must be cleaned before cooking.

 We often rely on others to do their job correctly but fail to realize that contamination is always at a prominent state.
 It always starts with someone getting sick for anyone to investigate food safety.
 Because of fierce competition, companies have founds ways to cut down on costs, etc. Take, for example, packaged vegetables that are consistently tainted with bacteria because of unsanitary washing/cleaning conditions.
 With meat, we only know a fraction of the truth on how the handling process works.

-One of the many reasons why I like this recipe is because not only, it requires the meat to be cleaned with vinegar, lemon or lime, but it facilitates the need to eat not only a healthy meat dish but also healthy meat dish.
-One other reason is I don’t have to buy a thick steak cut and wonder if the inside is cooked.
+One of the many reasons I like this recipe is that it requires the meat to be cleaned with vinegar, lemon, or lime.
+This method facilitates the need to eat healthy meat dishes.